topquark22/morseR24/README.md

 Fast blink: Radio is not connected properly.
 You can use this code without a radio, if you just want to control something from the GPIO pin.
 But in that case you need to wire pin D4 to ground to disable the radio.

-Solid red: This can mean one of two things:
+Solid red can mean one of two things:

 -  If it happens immediately, that means you are configured as a receiver and the radio is disabled.
-This is obviously an unsuported configuration because you can't do anything.
+This is obviously a limited configuration because it can only replay what's already in its EEPROM, not receive new messages.

 -  If it happens during transmission of a message, the PIN_RED will light up on the slave to indicate a bad checksum of the data packet.
 This can be cleared by retransmitting the data from the master.